junxit/us-congress-bills-119/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “No Immigration Benefits for Hamas Terrorists Act”.
+This Act may be cited as the “No Immigration Benefits for Hamas Terrorists Act of 2025”.

 ## § 2.
 Aliens who carried out, participated in, planned, financed, supported, or otherwise facilitated attacks against Israel